UCPI FAQ: The Spycops Public Inquiry

 A witness is then questioned by one neutral lawyer, the Counsel to the inquiry.
 At the end of questioning, there is a short break while Counsel checks with the various lawyers if they feel anything has been missed or needs answering in more detail.

-How will the Undercover Policing Inquiry organise its investigation?
+How does the Undercover Policing Inquiry organise its investigation?

 The Inquiry’s investigations will be broken into three modules: